…evolution

 An example of a restored Märklin 3062 New Haven F7 diesel engine.

-there is no such thing as ‘too far gone’; missing or broken parts are replaced with original spares and whatever original substance is still there must be preserved.
+When it comes to vintage trains, there is no such thing as ‘too far gone’; missing or broken parts are replaced with original spares and whatever original substance is still there must be preserved.
 In some cases, it is necessary to manufacture substitute parts, which must first of all be functional as well as having aesthetic appeal.